-Services Pmi in New Zealand is expected to be 54.71 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Services Pmi in New Zealand to stand at 54.68 in 12 months time.
-In the long-term, the New Zealand Services Pmi is projected to trend around 54.68 in 2020, according to our econometric models.
+Services PMI in New Zealand is expected to be 49.90 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the New Zealand Services PMI is projected to trend around 52.90 points in 2024 and 53.40 points in 2025, according to our econometric models.